 Christopher Mitchell: Welcome to another episode of the Community Broadband Bits podcast.
-I'm Chris Mitchell with the Institute for Local Self-Reliance up in Minneapolis, Minnesota.
-Today I'm speaking with someone from one of the original Fiber-to-the-Home communities: Hank Blackwood, the Chief Technical Services Officer for Dalton Utilities and the network OptiLink.
-Welcome to the show, Hank.
+This is Chris Mitchell with the Institute for Local Self-Reliance up in Minneapolis, Minnesota, talking with Ron Placone, the comedian and YouTube personality that does Get Your News On With Ron.
+Welcome to the show, Ron.